Welcome to our airport

 For everything you need to know about visiting New Zealand please visit the New Zealand Immigration website.

-Your Arrival Card and any goods you’ve declared will be inspected by a Ministry for Primary Industries Officer after you’ve cleared Passport Control and collected your bags.
+Your declaration will be checked when you arrive and any goods you’ve declared will be inspected by a Ministry for Primary Industries Officer after you’ve cleared Passport Control and collected your bags.
 Your bags may be sniffed by detector dogs, X-rayed or searched.

 Every passenger carrying NZ$10,000 or more in cash and/or foreign currency equivalent must notify a Customs officer.